Bachelor of Arts (BA) Degree with a Major in Latin American and Latinx Studies

 Program Transfer Credit Guidelines

-Students pursuing the major in Latin American and Latinx Studies should be aware of the following program-specific transfer credit guidelines:
+Students pursuing the major in Latin American and Latinx Studies should be aware of the following program-specific transfer credit guideline:

 • No more than 4 courses (12 credit hours) of transfer credit from U.S. or international universities of similar standing as Rice may apply towards the major.